RailsGirlsCPH/mentor-mentee-platform/server/README.md

 ## Reviewing and Testing API's

 You can use swagger to test the functionality of the currently available API's.
+You can find more information on the site: https://swagger.io/solutions/api-documentation/

 Run the following commands to seed the test database & start the local server: